jrandj/java-11/README.md

     * enum type.
     * A String.

 1. In a switch statement case labels are optional, but if provided they must be compile time constants.
-If an enum is used the unqualifed enum constant (e.g. VALUE_A and not Class.MyEnum.VALUE_A) must be used.
+If an enum is used the unqualified enum constant (e.g., VALUE_A and not Class.MyEnum.VALUE_A) must be used.

 1. In a switch statement the default block is optional, but if provided there can only be 1.